Engineering Psychology Careers

-If you are looking into becoming a engineering psychologist, start by requesting information from universities in your area at our Find a School Page.
+If you are looking into becoming a engineering psychologist, start by reading more about engineering psychology degrees.

 As an engineering psychologist, you will most likely find positions open in a number of different fields.
 Engineering psychologists work in areas such as software development, computer science, engineering, and aviation.
 Because an the ease of use of medical equipment can often make the difference between life and death, engineering psychologist positions are also quite common in the medical field.

 Employment Outlook & Career Guidance for Engineering Psychologists

 Using their training and knowledge to improve the way people interact with machines and other technology, engineering psychologists put their understanding of the human mind and behavior to good use to influence the engineering designs of various products and devices.
 The work they do plays an important role in the improvement of technology and consumer products, as well as job settings and residential environments.
 Most engineering psychologists find employment in the private sector, but as technology becomes a more significant part of everyday life, the need for these types of psychologists will continue to increase in other areas.